bitfactory-software/anyxx/terms_and_definitions.md

   - Static casts are only a syntactic construct and leave no trace in the binary code.

 #### A *dynamic cast*:
-  - Is a runtime query to test if the casted object is of this type.
+  - Is a get_meta_data query to test if the casted object is of this type.
   - If such a query succeeds, it is determined by the program.
   - All dynamic casts are safe.
   - Dynamic casts need code to run.